TheJessieKirk/jam_fallout_3/JXPThePittTrogItems/JXPThePittTrogItems Readme.txt

            Retail Version, 32-bit Windows:
              C:\Program Files\Bethesda Softworks\Fallout 3\Data

+    3. Optionally, extract the files “JXPThePittTrogItemsTheTTickets.esp”,
+       “JXPThePittTrogItemsTheTTickets - Meshes.bsa” and
+       “JXPThePittTrogItemsTheTTickets - Textures.bsa” to your PC's Fallout 3
+       Data directory (see GAMES CHANGES for a description).

+    3. If you use Jessie's Missing Junk Mod (JXPMissingJunk), extract the files “JXPThePittTrogItemsMissingJunkCP.esp”, “JXPThePittTrogItemsMissingJunkCP - Meshes.bsa” and “JXPThePittTrogItemsMissingJunkCP - Textures.bsa” to your PC's Fallout 3 Data directory so that the mods work together correctly.

     3. Optionally, extract the files “JXPThePittTrogItems - Readme.txt” and
        “JXPThePittTrogItems - License.txt” to your PC's Fallout 3 Data directory to retain them for future reference.